ges0909/about-programming/jhipster/README.md

 The same applies to the `gateway`.
 It is reachable now on `http://localhost:8080`.

-#### Generating a custom Docker-Compose configuration for multiple applications
+#### Generate a custom Docker-Compose configuration for multiple applications

 ```bash
 mkdir docker-compose && cd docker-compose